Nonprofits & Agencies

 With a Non-Endowed Agency Fund, the entire balance of the fund remains accessible to your organization at all times.
 Often called a Board Restricted Endowment or a Quasi-Endowment, these funds provide nonprofits with an effective way to manage their cash reserve while maintaining control of the funds.
 The nonprofit or agency’s board determines the goals for this fund including the time horizon, investment pools, and conditions under which this fund might be used.

-Contact a GTCF Philanthropic Advisor to learn more.
+Contact a GTCF Philanthropy Advisor to learn more.

 Process Complex Gifts